 Remove the beef from the pot and allow to slightly cool before shredding.
 You can return the shredded beef back to the pot, but I recommend placing in a serving bowl and putting the IP to soak while you eat your dinner.
 This will make for easier washing in the end!

 Serving something crunchy on top of these yummy Korean beef tacos is a definite must!
 You just need to decide if you’re in the mood for a creamy or light, tangy topping.
 What ingredients you have on hand may also determine it for you ha!
 At any rate, read below for 2 different options.

-- Creamy Version – combine 2-3 tbsp of mayonnaise with 1 tsp of sriracha, and mix with ½ bag of coleslaw mix.
+- Creamy Version – combine 2-3 tablespoon of mayonnaise with 1 teaspoon of sriracha, and mix with ½ bag of coleslaw mix.
 Easy peasy

-- Light & Tangy Version – combine 2 tbsp sesame oil (or a olive oil), 1 tbsp soy sauce, 1 tsp sriracha and1 tbsp lime juice (rice or apple cider vinegar also works),and mix well with ½ bag of coleslaw.
+- Light & Tangy Version – combine 2 tablespoon sesame oil (or a olive oil), 1 tablespoon soy sauce, 1 teaspoon sriracha and1 tablespoon lime juice (rice or apple cider vinegar also works),and mix well with ½ bag of coleslaw.
 If you happen to have a pear or apple on hand, add a ½ cup of the shredded fruit to the slaw mix.